Ejipuh/Plantey-Garden/Focus Filters.md

 - This will be full of [[wikilinks]].
 These connect notes in my interlinked notebook, but you'll only be able to click [links that look like this].
 Sorry for the mess.
 Welcome to my current [[Digital Garage]](https://ethanplante.org/go/digital-garage) project.*
 - It's a mess, and I'll be updating every so often.
 Stay posted.
 - If you want me to clarify stuff, reply [at this link](https://twitter.com/plantey_tools/status/1336483426048860162?s=20).
 - I invite you to build this with me.
 Feel free to build this yourself and send me questions as I build it.
-I'll check [my initial Twitter post](https://twitter.com/plantey_tools/status/1336483426048860162?s=20) as well as my PMs at 21:00.
+I'll check [my initial Twitter post](https://twitter.com/plantey_tools/status/1336483426048860162?s=20) as well as my PMs 5 minutes after I get stuck or tired.
 (I'm on ET.)
 	- This is because other similar projects either lack the shapeable filtering thing I want, or because they're not easy to setup.

 ---